A Thief in the Dark: Production

 The film is thought by critics to have lifted its storyline from Tod Browning's successful 1925 film The Unholy Three.
 Cameraman Edeson later became one of James Whale's favorite associates, photographing Frankenstein (1931), The Old Dark House (1932) and The Invisible Man (1933) for the director.

+Preservation

+With no holdings located in archives, A Thief in the Dark is considered a lost film.